 The Janelia research environment consists of small teams grouped into Research Areas, Tool Development and Theory, Project Teams, and Support Teams.
 Collaboration across these groups allows Janelia scientists to tackle big conceptual and technological challenges in biomedical research, supported by administrative teams embedded in the Janelia research community.

 Research Areas address important biomedical problems for which future progress requires technological innovation.
 Research areas can focus primarily on a biomedical problem, on technology development, or both.
 They will turn over with a cadence of 15 years.
 Currently, we have one research area in operation: Mechanistic Cognitive Neuroscience.
-An additional research area will be decided through an international competition, which we expect to announce in late 2018.
+Additional research areas will be decided through open, international competitions.
+Our first competition launched in October 2018.

 Mechanistic Cognitive Neuroscience